kev5/Face-Recognition-Android-App/README.md

 # Facial Recognition Android App

-Detecting faces on an Android application using the OpenCV library. //part of Boston Hacks 2017
+Detecting faces on an Android application using the OpenCV library.

+// Submitted to Boston Hacks 2017